kensho-technologies/graphql-compiler/README.rst

         }
     }

-If operations on animals' grandchildren are common in our specific use case, we may want to avoid having to write the nested :code:`out_Animal_ParentOf` edge traversals every time, and may wish that an edge like :code:`out_Animal_GrandparentOf` had existed.
+If operations on animals' grandchildren are common in our use case, we may wish that an edge like :code:`out_Animal_GrandparentOf` had existed and saved us some repetitive typing.

-One of our options is to materialize such an edge in the underlying database itself, and therefore make it available for querying via the GraphQL compiler.
-However, this causes denormalization of the database -- there are now two places where an animal's grandchildren are written down -- requiring additional storage space, and introducing potential for user confusion and for data inconsistency between the two representations.
-Furthermore, not all databases support materialized views, so this approach is not always viable.
+One of our options is to materialize such an edge in the underlying database itself.
+However, this causes denormalization of the database -- there are now two places where an animal's grandchildren are written down -- requiring additional storage space, and introducing potential for user confusion and data inconsistency between the two representations.

 Another option is to introduce a non-materialized view within the database that *makes it appear* that such an edge exists, and query this view via the GraphQL compiler.
-This approach does not alter and duplicate the underlying data in the database, but still requires additional permissions on the database system, since querying users aren't necessarily able to add views to the database.
-Adding to this the fact that not all databases support non-materialized views, and we see that this approach should be used judiciously and is not always a perfect fit.
+While this avoids some of the drawbacks of the previous approach, not all databases support non-materialized views.
+Also, querying users are not always able to add views to the database, and may require additional permissions on the database system.

 Macro edges give us the opportunity to define a new :code:`out_Animal_GrandparentOf` edge without involving the underlying database systems at all.
-We are simply able to state that such an edge should be constructed by composing two :code:`out_Animal_ParentOf` together:
+We simply state that such an edge is constructed by composing two :code:`out_Animal_ParentOf` edges together:

 .. code:: python